boxgrinder/boxgrinder.org/blog/2011-05-19-cloud-sigma-delivery-support.md

 Only the __endpoint__, __username__, and __password__ are required attributes, BoxGrinder will either use a sensible default, or derive a value where appropriate.

 ## BoxGrinder Build, Make it So!
 There is now sufficient information available to build, convert and deliver an appliance to CloudSigma.
-We now simply need to execute BoxGrinder Build with the CloudSigma delivery flag on the command line as _root_, and the hard work will be performed for us.
+We now simply execute BoxGrinder Build with the CloudSigma delivery flag on the command line as _root_, and the hard work will be performed for us.

     boxgrinder-build sigma-jeos.appl -d elastichosts